keithlowc/Qt-Calculator-Example/Readme.md

 To test:

   # $python3 main.py

-  This will show the gui and funtionality of the app.
+  - This will show the gui and funtionality of the app.

-If you want to compile it:
+Before compiling make sure to have py2app:

+  # $pip3 install py2app

+To compile:

   # $python3 setup.py py2app

-  After this you will find your app in the Dist folder.
+  - After this you will find your app in the Dist folder.